Bob Lind: Return to Music

 Lind returned to music in 2004, when at the urging of his friend Arlo Guthrie, he played at the Guthrie Center in Becket, Massachusetts.

-Lind established an official website in 2006.
-That same year, RPM Records reissued the album Since There Were Circles, and Lind self-released the Live at Luna Star album featuring performances of new material.
+In 2006, RPM Records reissued the album Since There Were Circles, and Lind self-released the Live at Luna Star album featuring performances of new material.
 In 2007, Ace Records (UK) released Elusive Butterfly: The Complete 1966 Jack Nitzsche Sessions.

-The British band Pulp have a song named after him: "Bob Lind (The Only Way Is Down)", from their album, We Love Life; the song itself follows a similar musical structure to Lind's hit "Elusive Butterfly".
-A Lind recording, "Cool Summer" was also included on the compilation album, The Trip, compiled by Pulp's Jarvis Cocker and Steve Mackey.
+The British band Pulp have a song named after him: "Bob Lind (The Only Way Is Down)", from their album We Love Life; the song itself follows a similar musical structure to Lind's hit "Elusive Butterfly".
+A Lind recording, "Cool Summer", was also included on the compilation album The Trip, compiled by Pulp's Jarvis Cocker and Steve Mackey.

 In 2009, filmmaker Paul Surratt completed a concert/documentary DVD called Bob Lind: Perspective.

-In October 2012, 41 years after the release of his last studio album, Lind issued a critically acclaimed CD of new music: Finding You Again, produced by veteran rock guitarist Jamie Hoover of the Spongetones and released by Ace Records.
+In October 2012, 41 years after the release of his last studio album, Lind issued a CD of new music: Finding You Again, produced by veteran rock guitarist Jamie Hoover of the Spongetones and released by Ace Records.

 In November 2013, Lind was inducted into the Colorado Music Hall of Fame, along with Judy Collins, The Serendipity Singers, and Chris Daniels.
 Lind was inducted into the Maryland Entertainment Hall of Fame on November 17, 2019.

 In July 2016, Ace Records released a new album of new songs, entitled Magellan Was Wrong.
 Jamie Hoover was once again involved in the production; other producers were Frank "Rat" Falestra, jazz master Greg Foat, and Lind himself.
 All songs are originals, with the exception of a folk-style cover of the Tom Paxton classic "Bottle of Wine".
 On February 25, 2022, Ace Records released Something Worse Than Loneliness, Lind’s third album of new music over the last 10 years.
-It has garnered some of the strongest reviews in his career (8/10 in Uncut and four stars in Shindig!).
+It received 8/10 in Uncut and four stars in Shindig!.

-On February 3, 2024, Lind headlined the South Florida Folk & Acoustic Festival, closing Saturday night's main stage performances with a strong encore.
+On February 3, 2024, Lind headlined the South Florida Folk & Acoustic Festival, closing Saturday night's main stage performances.